Tristan A.A.

 My initial research work was in structural molecular bioinformatics, including macromolecular imaging via transmission electron microscopy and protein surface interface site prediction.

-I then spent time in the computational neuroscience lab of Prof. Maurice Chacron, simulating and analysing sensory pathway midbrain cells with invariant recognition properties involved in animal communication.
-I also interned at the McGill Centre for Integrative Neuroscience within the Montreal Neurological Institute, working with Prof. Tristan Glatard, on scientific computing tools for neuroinformatics.
+I then spent time in the Computational Systems Neuroscience Lab of Prof. Maurice Chacron, simulating and analysing sensory pathway midbrain cells with invariant recognition properties involved in animal communication.
+I also interned at the McGill Centre for Integrative Neuroscience (MCIN) within the Montreal Neurological Institute (MNI), working with Prof. Tristan Glatard, on scientific computing tools for neuroinformatics.

-Afterwards, I joined the Shape Analysis lab of Prof. Kaleem Siddiqi in the Centre for Intelligent Machines.
+Afterwards, I joined the Shape Analysis Group of Prof. Kaleem Siddiqi in the Centre for Intelligent Machines (CIM).
 I worked on medical computer vision and biophysical modelling of the heart, as well as geometric feature extraction from shapes.

 Research Interests

-I am also interested in applying AI techniques to biological modelling and medical informatics (e.g., molecular generation, medical image analysis).
+I am also interested in applying AI techniques to biological modelling and medical informatics (e.g., molecular generation, medical/biological image processing, evolutionary analysis).

 Education Background